Shallow relic gravitational wave spectrum with acoustic peak: Approaches to computing the gravitational wave spectrum

-where $\tilde{\phi}(\kk)$ is the Fourier transformed scalar potential of the velocity, $\omega(k)=\cs k$ is the dispersion relation for sound waves, $k=|\kk|$ is the wave number.
-The formulation in \Eq{uukin} ensures that at $\eta=0$, the pressure is uniform.
-We construct $\tilde{\phi}(\kk)$ such that $k\EK(k)$ has a $k^5$ subinertial range for $k<k_{\rm p}$ and a $k^{-1}$ inertial range for $k>k_{\rm p}$.
 The horizon wave number at the time of generation is $k=1$.
 In our calculations, we sometimes include wave numbers below the horizon wave number in order to see the subsequent evolution from the $\OmGW\propto k^3$ spectrum at early times to a linearly increasing one at later times for $k\eta>1$.

 At each time step, we Fourier transform $\tilde{\uu}(\kk,\eta)$ into real space, $\uu(\xx,\eta)$, and compute $\Pi_{ij}(\xx,\eta)$.
 From this, we compute the transverse tracefree (TT) projection $\tilde{T}_{ij}^{\rm TT}(\kk,t)$ in Fourier space and express it in terms of plus and cross polarization modes, denoted with the subscript $A \in \{+,\times\}$.
 We then compute the strain field polarizations $\tilde{H}_A(\kk,\eta)$ by solving \cite{RoperPol+20}